AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Discounts for Bundled Policies

-Farmers has a better bundled policy discount than most providers.
-Most of the insurers on our list with a multipolicy discount only offer it when you bundle your home and auto insurance policies.
-State Farm is the only other exception; it gives you a discount when you bundle your auto insurance policy with a life insurance policy.
+Like Allstate, Farmers has a strong discount for bundling multiple policies.
+Most of the insurers on our list with a multi-policy discount only offer it when you bundle your home and auto insurance policies.
+State Farm is the only other exception; it offers a discount when you bundle your auto insurance policy with a life insurance policy.

 Farmers takes that one step further and offers a discount when you bundle your auto insurance policy with any other qualifying Farmers insurance policy.
 Qualifying policies include homeowners, life, umbrella, and small business insurance.
 This bundle discount applies even with non-owner auto insurance.